 THE ULTIMATE FISH AND SHELLFISH

-During this intensive fish cooking course, you will master techniques such as skinning, filleting and boning.
-You will also learn the most appropriate methods of cooking various fish and shellfish, including grilling, frying, baking, poaching and steaming.
+During this half-day fish and shellfish cooking class, you will master techniques such as skinning, filleting and boning.
+You will also learn the most appropriate methods of cooking various species, including grilling, frying, baking, poaching and steaming.
 We will make a range of beautiful accompanying sauces, including hollandaise, tartare, gooseberry, green salsa and a fresh chilli sauce.

 “The staff are incredibly professional, yet relaxed and friendly.
 They work like a fine-tuned machine in the background, ensuring that the day runs like clockwork.
 I did not expect to learn so much in a day.
 It’s fantastic.
 I can now fillet a fish, prepare a scallop from its shell and a completely dismantle a squid!
 Note – don’t eat before you arrive – by the time you’ve eaten all you’ve cooked, you have to be rolled down Oxford Street.” – Kiersten

-- the tastiest of fish stews with a lobster bisque base
+- fish stew with a lobster bisque base

 - calamari braised in red wine